 For many years God has honored and blessed Dallas Theological Seminary as a theological institution.
-But why should you accept my invitation to pursue your studies at Dallas Seminary?
-Our theology, curriculum, and faculty give Dallas Seminary a place of prominence and influence in the evangelical world.
-The Seminary's commitment to the Scriptures is at the foundation of our exposition of the great fundamentals of the Christian faith through a Bible-centered curriculum.
+But why should you accept my invitation to pursue your

+Our theology, curriculum, and faculty give Dallas Seminary a place of prominence and influence in the studies at Dallas Seminary? benimary a place of prominence and influence in the evangelical world.
+The Seminary's commitment to the evangencal world.
+The benniary s communition of the Scriptures is at the foundation of our exposition of the Buripoures is at one roundation of our exposition of a Bible-great fundamentals of the Christian faith through a Biblegreat runuamentals of the Unristian faith through a Biblican centered curriculum.
 Our faculty is known not only for their competence as biblical scholars, teachers, and communicators but also as Spirit-led men of God.
 Yet Dallas Seminary is more than an academic institution.
 It's even more than a training ground for tomorrow's Christian leaders.
 Dallas Seminary is a unique blend of tradition and innovation-of scholarship and relationships.
-Above all else, the Seminary revolves around a commitment to build lives and ministries to impact the world significantly for Christ-not only from the pulpit, but also from any base of Christian ministry, anywhere in the world.
+Above all else, the Seminary revolves and relationships.
+Above an else, the Deminary revolvation around a commitment to build lives and ministries to around a commitment to build lives allu ministries to from impact the world significantly for Christ-not only from the pulpit, but also from any base of Christian ministry,

-As president, I invite you-urge you-to look into the wealth of opportunities available at Dallas Seminary.
-Speaking for the entire Seminary family, we're excited about your interest and hope for a long friendship with you as we serve Christ together.
-Douald K. Campbell Donald K. Campbell President
+As president, I invite you-urge you-to look into the wealth of opportunities available at Dallas Seminary. anywhere in the world. one wearing of opportunities available at Danas Bellinary Speaking for the entire Seminary family, we're excited about your interest and hope for a long friendship with you as we serve Christ together.